jennyzito/ChessRuleCards/README.md

 # Chess Rule Cards
 A deck of alternate chess rules.
-Deal one of two cards.
+Deal one or two cards.
 Designed to work with Fischer Random Bughouse.

 # How to make
 Print out PDF file to make cards.